Is the event wheelchair accessible?

 Free Entry to children 3 and under when with a ticket holder over the age of 18.

-- Family Tickets : Includes tickets for 2 adults and 2 children (under 12) for one day.
+- Family Tickets : Includes tickets for 2 adults and 2 children (12 or under) for one day.

 - VIP Tickets (Single Day): Early Entry (9.30am) for one and return entry via shorter Guest/VIP line *Please note, we can not guarantee special guests early arrival time.
 Priority Queue at Autograph line ONLY.
 VIP T-shirt.
 Mixed Goodie Bag .
 VIP Wristband.
-Reserved seating in Auditorium for panels/talks.
-VIP ticket holders gain entry free of charge to Friday preview night, 6pm to 10pm
+Reserved seating in panel rooms for panels/talks.

 How much are the passes?